-The latest school closures across Kirklees on Wednesday 28 February
+Updated: Kirklees schools closed on Wednesday 28 February

-Dozens of Kirklees schools closed have not opened today, Wednesday 28 February, due to "dangerous conditions" caused by the snowfall.
+Dozens of Kirklees schools have not opened today, Wednesday 28 February, due to "dangerous conditions" caused by the snowfall.

 Kirklees Council has issued a list, which may be added to as schools made decisions throughout the day based on conditions.